RedAngel121/NytePack/README.md

 - Create Mod Possible Issues - Mechanical Drill makes things too easy, slow down or disable ore drilling?
 - Gateways to Eternity
   - Add an absolute metric ton of gateways *cause thats going to be fun*
-  - Could have integration with lightmans for special purchases: Heart Can, Armor, Weapon, Food, ETC
+  - Could have integration with lightmans for special purchases or Heart Canisters

 # Balance is Key!
 Check These Out:
 ### QOL: